Let us take you on a journey through time as we explore Her Majesty The Queen’s involvement with the organisation throughout her life.

 150th anniversary of London Underground

-The Elizabeth line is named
+The naming of the Elizabeth line

 Elizabeth line opening

 Her Majesty officially opened the new railway at Paddington Elizabeth line station ahead of its opening to passengers on Tuesday 24 May 2022.
-She was given an Oyster card and shown how to use it on a ticket machine. 🎉
+She was also given an Oyster card and shown how to use it on a ticket machine. 🎉

 Explore the TfL Corporate Archives

 - Find more royalty highlights in our digital collections

 - Take a look at the 20 favourite pieces from our collections